 Here are some basic rules to follow in order to stay safe:

-Rule #1: an important mail should be converted in a pdf (preferably signed) document and stored safety (not in your mail box).
-Ever heard of the 3-2-1 backup golden rules?
-You shall keep 3 copies of your important files, you shall use 2 different physically distinct storage devices and you shall have 1 copy stored off-site (meaning not at your home).
+Rule #2: an important mail should be converted in a pdf (preferably signed) document and stored safely (not in your mail box).
+Ever heard of the 3-2-1 backup golden rule?
+You shall keep 3 copies of your important files, you shall use 2 different physically distinct storage devices and you shall have 1 copy stored off-site (i.e. not at your home).

-Rule #2: delete all emails when done reading / responding to them.
-Guess what! on my keyboard, the key that is the most “polished”, the most abused, the most used is the DEL key.
+Rule #3: delete all emails when done reading / responding to them.
+Guess what!
+On my keyboard, the key that is the most “polished”, the most abused, the most used is the DEL key.

-Rule #3: only keep emails in the inbox until you have dealt with them, then delete them.
-This is just to be efficient.
-If they stay more than a couple days, then they are surely not important, might as well delete them.
+Rule #4: only keep emails in the inbox until you have dealt with them, then delete them.
+This is just to be efficient: If they stay more than a couple days unread, then those emails are surely not important, might as well delete them.
+And do empty the trash bin.

-Rule #5: never, ever, keep as copy or picture of your passport, SSN, drivers licences or any official document stored in your mail box. remember rule #1. #2 and #6.
+Rule #5: never, ever, keep a copy or picture of your passport, SSN, driver’s license or any official documents stored in your mail box. remember rule #4. #2 and #6.

 Rule #6: remember, an empty mail box is not worth shit to hackers.

 Rule #7: activate the 2FA (2 Factor Authentication).
-Mailboxes passwords are often too weak and can be easily reset.
-A good strong password with at least 14 alphanumerical characters and a token for 2FA is the best combination to protect the access to your mail box.
-If you make it hard for a hacker to access your mail box and you followed rule #2 and #6, the hacker with feel so annoyed that he or she waisted so much energy to break in.
-But remember, the hacker will still have access to all your contacts.
+Mailboxes passwords are often too weak and can be easily guessed or reset.
+A good strong password with at least 15 alphanumerical characters and a token for 2FA are the best combination to protect the access to your mail box.
+If you make it hard for a hacker to access your mail box and you followed rule #2 and #6, then the hacker with feel so annoyed that he or she did waist so much time and energy to “break in”.
+But remember, the hacker will still have access to all your contacts stored in the mail box’ address book.
 Therefore, you’ll need to keep your authentication as secured as possible.

 Rule #8: help your family and friends secure their mail boxes.

 Rule #9: when you create a new email address, don’t be a fool, do not use your first and last name combination.
-You are giving away the most important information about you.
+You are giving away the most important information about you; your name.
 So ban this bad habit.
-An email adresse like
+An email address like

-john.smith[@]somedomain[.]zzz is a sure PII (Personal Indentifiable Information) leak.
+john.smith[@]somedomain[.]zzz is a PII (Personal Identifiable Information) disclosure.
 But something like

-izainasia[@]somedomain[.]zzz does not give away any information about your name.
+izainasia[@]somedomain[.]zzz does not give away any information about your full name.